dtingg/ads-b-trees/README.md

 ### Core

-1. Read through the existing code in `src/data_structures/binary_search_tree.js` and ensure you understand how it works
+1. Read through the existing code in `src/data_structures/b_tree.js` and ensure you understand how it works
-1. Implement `BinarySearchTree.insert()` so that it passes the tests
-1. Fill out test stubs for `BinarySearchTree.delete()`
-1. Implement `BinarySearchTree.delete()` to pass the tests
+1. Implement the following functions:
+    - `BTree._findIndex()`
+    - `BTree.lookup()`
+    - `BTree._splitChild()`
+    - `BTree.insert()`
+    - `BTree.forEach()`

 ### Optional

+1. Adjust your implementation to take two parameters: the minimum degree of a non-leaf node, and the minimum degree of a leaf node, as discussed in class
-1. Implement a visualization of a user list that relies on a binary search tree
+1. Implement a visualization or performance testing for your B-Tree
+1. Reimplement B-Tree in your favorite statically typed programming language so that it automatically chooses the size of a node
+1. Read about B* Trees and B+ Trees, two common variations on B-Trees.
+Pick one and implement it.